teleprint-me/py.gpt.prompt/README.md

 -   `model`: The name of the chat model.
 As of now, "gpt-3.5-turbo" is recommended.
 -   `max_tokens`: The maximum number of tokens for the model to generate in a single response.
 -   `temperature`: Controls the randomness of the model's output.
 Higher values (closer to 1) make the output more random, while lower values make it more deterministic.
+-   `base_limit_percentage`: Represents the percentage of the context window size that is reserved for resulting output.
+If the size of the generated output exceeds this percentage, it writes the content to a file and returns the file path.
+If the size is within the limit, it returns the content directly.
 -   `system_message`: The initial message that sets the behavior of the assistant.

 ### path